Skip to main content

 • development

-For example the production LAA VPC may be shared to multiple LAA application accounts, this enables LAA applications to communicate with each other without the need for VPC peering as they are using the same VPC.
+For example the production LAA VPC may be shared to multiple LAA application accounts.
+This enables LAA applications to communicate with each other without the need for VPC peering as they are using the same VPC.

 Subnets